Everest Base Camp

 Optional Items

 Other devices are optional in Everest Base Camp Trek packing list, and these may significantly enhance comfort, particularly in high altitudes.
 A decent sleeping bag is quite desirable.
 A bag with a rating of -10 °C to -20 °C is expected to be suitable in most treks.
 Down or synthetic are both good, and a sleeping bag liner is an addition that offers additional warmth and cleanliness.
-Other trekkers also bring a light sleeping pad, inflatable, like additional insulation, as well as comfort, during the teahouses.
+Other trekkers also bring a light sleeping pad, inflatable, for additional insulation and comfort inside teahouses.

 An extra battery on the headlamp is also necessary since there is a scarcity of power in remote locations.
 Simple repairs may require a small knife or a multi-tool.
 To stay hydrated, bring two 1 liter water bottles or a hydration bladder and a way of purifying water, like tablets, a filter or a UV purifier.